PAYPA supports and advocates for performing arts organisations and individuals making work for/by/with tamariki and rangatahi in Aotearoa.

 • Whakahōnore

-We commit to increasing our understanding and inclusion of Te Tiriti o Waitangi, the Treaty of Waitangi principals and te ao Māori in all that we do.
+We honour Te Tiriti o Waitangi and commit to deepening our understanding of te ao Māori in all that we do.

 • Whakawhanaungatanga